campg2j003/jfw_nsh/readme.md

 ;Recommend for scripts wich have only one source (*.JSS) file, or don't make any modification to any original files ;This macro saves time because it doesn't store and delete any temporary files.

-;These are used to record files for the uninstaller.
-They do nothing if uninstlog is not included.
+;These are used to open the uninstlog facility which records the files for the uninstaller to uninstall.
 !macro JAWSLOG_OPENINSTALL
 !macro JAWSLOG_CLOSEINSTALL